5 Best Ways of Sealing Gap Between Garage Floor And Drywall

 - Wainscoting

-It seems counterintuitive to worry about sealing the gap between garage floor and drywall.
 Had you made the drywall flush with the garage floor you would not have to worry about sealing the gap.
 So why do you leave a gap between the drywall and the floor anyway?

-The gap between garage floor and drywall is left intentionally.
+The gap between the garage floor and drywall is left intentionally.
 The gap is necessary for two important reasons.

-The gap gives space to the drywall to expand and contract with the temperature fluctuations in the garage.
 If there was no gap the expanding drywall would press against the floor.
 The stress created could cause the drywall to buckle or crack.

 There are many reasons for garage floors to get wet.
 Washing your car in the garage, seepage through the concrete floor, plumbing leaks or rain & snow brought in by the car are just some of them.